shenolosman/react-project-school/README.md

 # Money Manager Project

-1. Create a project with any purpose.
-This needs to be done in teams.

-`Money Tracking Manager APP `
+Project thought to make `Money Tracking Manager APP`.

-2. The project must use at least 1 of the built-in hooks in the React library

-`Application will be include useState,useEffect,etc.`

-3. At least 1 value must be passed down the component hierarchy using Props

-`Will be include different components with passing trough props`

-4. Routing must take place according to SPA
+Application included hooks like useState,useEffect,useRef and etc.

+And also passed props to different kind of components.

-`Included react-router-dom`
+`Included react-router-dom` to manage routing between pages.

-5. (optional) Download external data (via API) and display the data graphically

-`Data comes from Google Firebase and showing it with graphically`
+`Data comes from Google Firebase and showing it with graphically` even as list and as a graph.

-6. Your components must be responsive

-`Thanks to Material UI can be fit for all kind of use`
+`Thanks to Material UI can be fit for all kind of use .` Material UI is responsible and easy to use.

-7. (optional) Use a components library to create and style your components, such as ChakraUI

-`Material UI will be used`

-8. Your project should be version controlled and uploaded to github.

-`Github`

-### There should be a README.md with information about the kind of application you built and it should include screenshots.
-You should present your project to the class in the final lecture as a team
+## Briefly

 - Deleted unnecessary files and lines
 - included [router](https://v5.reactrouter.com/web/guides/quick-start) with `npm i react-router-dom`